Meressh/AutoPartInventory/README.md

 7. CarController and PartController was created
 8. Validation data in controler -> validator laravel.
 Some simple validaton on client side nothing special.
 9. Docker was initialized and mysql and adminer was set for better compatibility
-10. When im speaking about compatibility I was using node v12.22.9 (I should update :X), php 8.1.2, mysql and adminer are latest
-11. Factories and seeder was created for Car and Part model
+10. Factories and seeder was created for Car and Part model

     This list is not chronologically sorted.
 I wrote what came to my mind.